MrWishYadav/Python_Codes/README.md

 # Python_Codes
-This is a complete series of solved codes using python programming language.
+This is a complete series of solved codes using python programming language in Atom text_editor and executed on Windows Command promt tool